spm/spm-docs/docs/courses/index.md

 </div>

 ## About
-Since 2010, we have provided two separate SPM courses reflecting the different imaging modalities.
-There is a four-day course on [SPM for EEG/MEG](./eeg_meg/index.md) and a three-day course on [SPM for MRI](./fmri_vbm/index.md).
-Both courses are suitable for beginners and more advanced users.
+Since 2010, we have provided separate SPM courses reflecting the different imaging modalities.
+There is a four-day course on [SPM for EEG/MEG](./eeg_meg/index.md) and a three-day course on [SPM for MRI](./fmri_vbm/index.md), with an occasional one-day MRI Physics Primer available as an optional module.
+The courses are suitable for beginners and more advanced users.
 We advise students to gain at least some minimal familiarity with the methodology, for example, from reading introductory articles available from the SPM webpage or by following data analysis examples in the [SPM tutorials](../tutorials/index.md).

 Read more about the [SPM for M/EEG course](./eeg_meg/index.md) or the [SPM for MRI course](./fmri_vbm/index.md).